uselagoon/lagoon/docs/using_lagoon/docker_images/php-cli-drupal.md

 # php-cli-drupal Image

-Based on Lagoon `php-cli` image, `cli-drupal` image has all tools for daily maintenance, plus `drush`.
+Based on Lagoon `php-cli` image, `cli-drupal` image has all tools for daily maintenance of a Drupal website:
+- `drush`
+- `drupal console`
+- `drupal lancher` (which will fallback to drush 8 if there is no site installed drush found)

 ## Lagoon & OpenShift adaptions